Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 Connection: keep-alive
 ```

-Interestingly, the requests generated different responses depending on the target service:
+Interestingly, the responses differed:

 | URL                     | Response |
 | ----------------------- | -------- |
 | `bandito.public.thm`    | HTTP 200 |
 | `bandito.websocket.thm` | HTTP 500 |

-The differing responses strongly indicated that the backend application was attempting to communicate with internal services directly.
+This strongly indicated that the backend application was attempting to communicate with internal services directly.

-Several observations made this functionality highly suspicious:
+Several observations made this endpoint suspicious:

 * user-controlled URLs were processed by the backend
-* internal hostnames were exposed through the dashboard
+* internal hostnames were exposed
-* backend requests behaved differently based on target services
+* responses differed depending on target service
-* one service appeared intentionally inaccessible externally
-* the endpoint potentially acted as a proxy or backend connectivity checker
+* backend connectivity checks appeared implemented

-The presence of the `bandito.websocket.thm` hostname also suggested that a WebSocket-related service might exist internally within the infrastructure.
+The `bandito.websocket.thm` hostname strongly suggested internal WebSocket-related functionality.

-At this stage, the assessment shifted toward testing whether the `/isOnline` functionality could be abused to interact with internal services or smuggle crafted requests through the backend application.
+---

 ## Exploiting the WebSocket Upgrade Mechanism